QueryInbox

 Find low-CTR pages worth fixing first

-Start with the pages that already have search signals.
+Start with the pages already showing search behavior.

 What this problem looks like

-• Once a site has many pages, manually filtering for low CTR pages becomes slow and repetitive.
+• Once a site has dozens or hundreds of pages, manually sorting for weak click-through patterns becomes repetitive and easy to postpone.

 Why it's hard to do manually

-• You end up opening a lot of page and query combinations just to confirm whether there is a real opportunity.
+• You end up hopping between page filters, query filters, and date ranges just to confirm whether a page really deserves a rewrite.

 What a better workflow looks like

-• Start with pages that already have visibility, instead of guessing where to look.
+• Start with pages that already have impression volume, because they can respond faster to sharper positioning.

 How QueryInbox helps